How the model handles compliance

 - Local payroll.
 Run by Opus in the hire’s country, paid on local rails.

 - Labor compliance.
-Employer-side obligations sit with Opus as the direct employer.
+Local labor obligations sit with Opus, not with you.

 - Benefits.
 Administered by Opus, not by you.

-For role-by-role benchmarks of that all-in rate against the fully loaded cost of a US hire, see the 2026 LatAm salary guide.
+For role-by-role benchmarks of what a US hire really costs fully loaded, see the 2026 LatAm salary guide.

 What your company does, and does not, have to do